opendilab/DI-engine/ding/docs/source/key_concept/index.rst

    :maxdepth: 3

-Here we show some key concepts about reinforcement learning training and evaluation pipeline designed by ding.
+Here we show some key concepts about reinforcement learning training and evaluation pipeline designed by DI-engine.
 One of the basic control flows(serial pipeline) can be described as:

 .. image::